How to answer the Teamwork competency interview question

 About the Author

 Laura McGrath is a qualified executive coach, EMCC Certified with over 20 years’ experience in executive search and recruitment.
 She’s the owner of Interview Techniques, a leading provider of interview and career coaching services and has been a guest lecturer with Trinity College Dublin and TU Dublin.
-She has sat on executive and public sector interview boards and has been trained by PAS.
-For a consultation, please call 087 669 1192 or go to https://interviewtechniques.ie/contact/.
+She’s given master interview classes with Institute of Chartered Accountants.
+For a consultation, please call 087 669 1192 or go to https://interviewtechniques.ie/contact/